AnyLog-co/documentation/aggregations.md

 ### Aggregations can be called fom the Grafana Dashboard by specifying the following in the Payload section:

 * **type** - "aggregations"
 * **servers** - the target server IP and Port.
-Only a single server is allowed per each dashboard.
+Only a single server is allowed per each Payload.
 * **functions** - the list of aggregation function to call (optional)

 Example Payload: